International students are welcome to study in most LCC programs. The

 6 - Included are such items as clothing for four seasons, laundry and personal grooming articles, cultural and leisure events.

-Please note: It is the responsibility of the student to arrive with sufficient funds to pay temporary living expenses (hotel and meals), make arrangements for living quarters and meals, register for the first semester of classes, and pay other expenses related to living in the United States.
+Important Note: It is the responsibility of the student to arrive with sufficient funds to pay temporary living expenses (hotel and meals), make arrangements for living quarters and meals, register for the first semester of classes, and pay other expenses related to living in the United States.
 Also, determine how and when your sponsor will provide funds to you to make sure that you have adequate finances for your living and educational expenses throughout the year.
 Lansing Community College does not have any financial assistance or emergency funds available for international students.

 See more in Visa Information.